transcom/mymove/README.md

 ### Prerequisites

+* Install Go with Homebrew.
+Make sure you do not have other installations.
-Run `bin/prereqs` and install everything it tells you to.
+* Run `bin/prereqs` and install everything it tells you to.
 Then run `make deps`.

 ### Setup: Database